 Then stir in your cold buttermilk.
 If you’re out of buttermilk, you make your own buttermilk at home easily with just a couple ingredients.
 However, I will say homemade buttermilk will not produce the same kind of results as using store-bought but can be substitute in a pinch and results will come close.

-Step 4: Pat out the dough.
+Step 4: Fold the dough.

 The dough will be pretty wet and sticky at this point.
 Just pour the dough onto a lightly floured surface or one of these pastry mats.
 And bring the dough together gently.
 You want to handle the dough as little as possible.
 Overhandling the dough will develop the gluten in your biscuits, which will in turn make the texture of your biscuits very tough.
 So handle as little as possible.

-Step 4: Cut out the biscuits.
+Step 5: Cut out the biscuits.

 After you have kneaded the dough together a few times then pat the dough into a 1/2-inch thick circle.
 You will need some sort of biscuit cutter.
 But if you’re in a pinch, even the top of a mason jar will work great.
 You can also simply use a sharp knife and the dough into square biscuits.